evgenyneu/Cosmos/README.md

 Add `import Cosmos` to your source code if you used Carthage or CocoaPods setup methods.

-You can style and control the Cosmos view from your code by creating an outlet in your view controller.
+You can style and control Cosmos view from your code by creating an outlet in your view controller.
 Alternatively, one can  instantiate `CosmosView` class and add it to the view manually without using Storyboard.

 ```Swift